Vugar Gashimov: Team competitions

 Gashimov played for Azerbaijan in the Chess Olympiads of 2002, 2004, 2006 and 2008.
 He played in the gold medal-winning Azerbaijani team at the European Team Chess Championship in Novi Sad in 2009, alongside Shakhriyar Mamedyarov, Teimour Radjabov, Rauf Mammadov and Gadir Guseinov, previously winning bronze medal in 2007.

 In 2010, however, he did not represent his country at the Chess Olympiad in Khanty-Mansiysk due to a conflict with the national chess federation and former team coach Zurab Azmaiparashvili.

 Playing style

 Gashimov was known as a particularly strong blitz chess player.

 At the peak of his playing career, he revived the fortunes of the Modern Benoni, an opening that had become unpopular at the top level of chess, and used it to get good results against strong grandmasters, including even the leading players of the time, such as Alexander Grischuk (see § Notable games).

 Personal life

-He was known to enjoy football, table tennis and pool.
+Gashimov was known to enjoy football, table tennis and pool.
 He was also an avid fan of Jackie Chan movies.
 He was managed by his older brother Sarkhan, an IT manager who is also a master-level chess player.